infitx-org/modusbox-ui-components/README.md

 #### Installing

-Install with `yarn install`
+Make sure you have Docker installed, then run `make install`.
+If you make any changes to files outside `src`, such as `package.json`, you should run `make install` again.
+You can easily chain that with the command you want to run, for example `make install test`.

 #### Running

-Launch dev mode with `yarn start` and open [http://localhost:10000](http://localhost:10000)
+Launch dev mode with `make start` and open [http://localhost:8080](http://localhost:8080).
+So long as you keep this process running, your files will be automatically linted (with automatic fixing) and you don't need to run a separate lint step.

+#### Adding and removing packages

+Run `make add package=name-of-package` or `make remove package=name-of-package`.
+This will automatically run `install`.
+To install for dev, change to `make add/remove package="--dev name-of-package"`.

 #### Building

-Simply run `yarn build`
+Building creates specific artifacts that the build process pulls out.
+To check that the build works, run `make extract`

 #### Linting

 Modern ESLint rules and AirBnb styleguide are applied to this code base.
-In order to lint please run `yarn lint` or `yarn lint --watch` for watch mode.

-#### Prettify

-Code base can be easily prettified by running `yarn prettier`.
+Linting runs automatically if you use `make start`, but if you need to run them manually, run `make lint`.
+The code is made prettier as part of linting.

 ### Testing

-To run the tests, run `yarn run test`.
+To run the tests, run `make test` or, if you want to pass additional arguments, `make cmd="test"` (everything in double quotes will be passed to yarn).

 #### Snapshot Testing